globus/globus-compute/funcx_endpoint/tests/version_mismatch_tests/README.rst

 ./update_all.sh <PATH_TO_FUNCX_REPO>
 ```

+Step.3: Update the `config.py` file with the path to your `conda.sh` script.

 Create an endpoint
 ------------------

-You need an endpoint running locally named `mismatched`
+Step.4: You need an endpoint running locally named `mismatched`

 ```
 funcx-endpoint configure mismatched